 Need some help with your WordPress plugins?

-As part of our Essential Setup package we’ll review and update all your WordPress plugins and much, much more!
+As part of our Website Updates Package we’ll review and update all your WordPress plugins and much, much more!